Helping households manage food waste (Best Presentation)

 As our stakeholders (aka the course instructors and the rest of the class) were not involved in our usability testing, we created storyboards to show how our users interacted with our design.

-I created this storyboard that meets our design requirement for having an interactive grocery list to prevent over-buying.
 Our formative studies revealed that lack of visibility in a fridge is a huge barrier to reducing food waste, so we created an Inventory which is linked to the interactive grocery list.
 When users input an item that they already have, but might not have seen, they get an alert.

 Initial high-fidelity prototype